 - Pre-heat oven to 350 degrees.

-- Grease and flour one cookie sheet and set aside.
+- Grease and flour one standard jelly roll pan (cookie sheet) and set aside.

 - In a large bowl, whisk together dry ingredients: flour, cinnamon, baking power, baking soda, ginger, nutmeg, salt and cloves.